A message from our Center Director:

 - Integrates health protection (i.e., occupational safety and health) and employee well-being (health promotion)

-- Employs a randomized trial design, considered the gold standard for research
+- Utilizes a randomized controlled design, considered the gold standard for research

-- Produces scalable products for adoption within organizations
+- Produces self-guided, scalable products for adoption within organizations

-- Utilizes common measures for cross-project data analysis
+- Contributes data to a common measures database for cross-project data analysis

-Research ProjectsWith the shared goal of designing effective interventions, OHWC's research projects are focused on improving occupational safety, occupational health, and employee well-being.
-Specifically, our research projects combine proven and novel intervention methods, which are tested with a diverse set of workers across Oregon.
+Given our commitment to action-oriented research, all of OHWC's projects are interventions focused on improving occupational safety, health, and employee well-being.
+Each intervention is designed to include proven and novel methods for positive change, and tested with a diverse set of workers across Oregon.

 - Our previous studies helped address the needs of home health care workers, public workers (Water Bureau and Department of Transportation, Parks and Recreation), construction workers, corrections officers, young workers, and Latino/non-Latino supervisors.